zxkane/articles/content/posts/2022/publish-cdk-app-via-cloudformation/index.md

 [S3 Deployment][aws-s3-deployment], [Docker Image Assets][aws-ecr-assets] and so on will be synthesized to the templates that are not deployable directly.
 It requires to publish those assets(both S3 and ECR assets) firstly, then deploy the templates with [parameters][cfn-parameters] pointing to the assets.
-This step is difficult to be completed manually, because the assets are named with its content hash are not readable by human being.
+This step is difficult to be completed manually, because the assets are named with its content hash are not readable by human being in CDK V1.
+CDK v2 uses the [modern bootstrapping template][bootstrapping] which uses deterministic name for resources to remove the parameters, but it still depends on the assets published priorly before deploying the CloudFormation template.

 ### `cdk-assets` command